-For additional information on the Air Filter Dryer Unit, refer to "Air Filter Dryer Unit" on page D-2 of this manual.
+For additional information on the Air Filter Dryer Unit, refer to "Air Filter Dryer Unit" on page D-2 of the operator's manual.

 It is the responsibility of the customer to provide purge gas of either nitrogen or compressed air that meets the specifications stated above, and clean flexible tubing to carry the purge gas.
+Failure to comply with these specifications will void the warranty and the customer is responsible for all cost of repair or damage to the laser.

-See "Preventive Maintenance" on page 6-1 in Section Six: Maintenance and Troubleshooting for the routine maintenance required for the purge gas filters.
+See "Preventive Maintenance" on page 6-1 in Section Six: Maintenance and Troubleshooting in the operator's manual for the routine maintenance required for the purge gas filters.